svalenti/pessto/README.md

 	PANIC in `/Users/.../noao/bin.macosx/x_apextract.e': Write to IPC with no reader
 ```

-If you error looks similar to this one, make sure that you are using the correct matplotlib backend (**TKAgg**).
+If your error looks similar to this one, make sure that you are using the correct matplotlib backend (**TKAgg**).
 You can manually add this line every time you import matplotlib:

 ```code
 	import matplotlib